Set 2: Command of Evidence (Intermediate)

 • "familiar things are safer than unknown ones"

-Why others are wrong: A (Early appearance would support, not weaken, evolutionary origins.), B (Modality limitations don't directly contradict evolutionary basis.), D (Cross-cultural presence would support evolutionary/universal explanation.).
+Why others are wrong: A (Early appearance would support, not weaken, evolutionary origins.), B (Modality limitations don't directly contradict evolutionary basis.), C (This option is incorrect.).